peterhinch/micropython-touch/README.md

 ```python
 >>> mip.install("github:peterhinch/micropython-nano-gui/drivers/st7789")
 ```
-The last part of the addresss (`st7789`) is the name of the directory holding drivers for the display in use.
+The last part of the address (`st7789`) is the name of the directory holding drivers for the display in use.
 In cases where the directory holds more than one driver all will be installed.
 Unused drivers may be deleted.

-Install using mpremote on the PC as follows:
+Install using `mpremote` on the PC as follows:
 ```bash
 $ mpremote mip install "github:peterhinch/micropython-nano-gui/drivers/st7789"
 ```